tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 ## Process
 <a id='#process'></a>

-Many dread prcess when it becomes bureaucratic and inflexible while the other end of the spectrum is haphazard procedures that nobody has idea what is happening and what is the next step to take.
+People dread process when it becomes bureaucratic and inflexible while the other end of the spectrum is haphazard procedures that nobody has idea what is happening and what is the next step to take.
 It is suboptimal at the two ends of the spectrum.